v-scornell/MD-100T00-Windows10/Instructions/Labs/0702-Configuring Microsoft Edge.md

 2. Select **Start** and type **cmd**.
 Press **Enter**.

-3. At the command prompt, type the following command, and then press Enter.
+3. At the command prompt, type the following command, and then press **Enter**.

     `gpupdate /force`